 Discard the onion, garlic, and bay leaf.
 Reserve the chicken broth for another day.

 You can very easily use rotisserie chicken.
 Just remove the skin.

-You want these to be saucy.
+You want the mixture to be saucy.
 Mexican food is all about the sauce.

-You can soak them for 20 minutes in warm water.
+- Soak them for 20 minutes in hot water.

 If not, then add more hot water and let them soak longer.

-This way, the corn husks are ready to go and pliable to make Instant Pot Chicken Tamales.
+This way, the corn husks are ready to go.

-There’s no shame in buying pre-made masa.
-My mom buys pre-made masa all the time.
+There’s no shame in buying pre-made masa dough.

 The tamales can be fat, but not too tall, or the lid won’t fit.